Langevin Equation for a Dissipative Macroscopic Quantum System: Bohmian Theory versus Quantum Mechanics: Langevin Equation for a Dissipative Macroscopic Quantum System

 where

 is the memory term.
-Assuming that $\omega_c\rightarrow \infty$ in (22) and using Markov approximation, the memory term for Ohmic frequency distribution \big(defined in (20)\big) becomes $M (t)\simeq \lambda'_Q {\dot q}(t)$ \cite{Taka}.
+For the temporal domain $1\ll \omega_c (t-t_0) $ and using Markov approximation, the memory term for Ohmic frequency distribution \big(defined in (20)\big) becomes $M (t)\simeq \lambda'_Q {\dot q}(t)$ \cite{Taka}.
 In other words, the nature of the dissipation is contained in the memory function.

-Neglecting the terms of the order of $\gamma_\alpha^2$ in (23), one can write $ R(t)$ as
+The Markov assumption have means that ${\dot q}(t+t')\approx {\dot q}(t)$.
+This is because, regarding the wave function (17), one can show that the momentum probability distribution of the central system is Gaussian-type \cite{Naeij2}, which remains stationary at time.
+If the potential terms of the central system (including the $q$ variable) would be neglected compared to $p^2/2$ in (8), such assumption is valid, specially for MQSs with weak interactions.